 Raiding and dispersing baboons

-The Protocol for reducing the frequency and severity of raiding behaviour by chacma baboons on the Cape Peninsula, South Africa, was released in 2011.
+The protocol for reducing the frequency and severity of raiding behaviour by chacma baboons on the Cape Peninsula, South Africa, was released in 2011.

-FAQ’s regarding Protocol for Raiding Baboons
+FAQ’s regarding Protocols and Guidelines for Raiding Baboons

-A: There is no one single category that either results in a baboon being euthanised (e.g. enter cars with people) or prevents it from being euthanised (e.g. alpha male status).
-Rather the weight of evidence for and against euthanasia is assessed in its entirety.
-Using this approach the WAC [CapeNature’s Wildlife Advisory Committee] has both approved the euthanising of individual raiding baboons and demanded that the baboon are left alone, but that short term management plans are implemented in an attempt to prevent future raiding by an individual baboon.
+A: There is no one single category that either results in a baboon being euthanised (e.g. enter cars with people, raiding occupied houses) or prevents it from being euthanised (e.g. alpha male status).
+Rather the weight of evidence for and against euthanasia is assessed in its entirety over a period of months or years.
+Mitigation measures may be implemented for months in an attempt to offer corrective behaviour.

 Q: What must I do when I am being raided repeatedly by a baboon?

 A: Firstly try and determine what it is that is attracting baboons to your property and make every effort to prevent the baboon(s) from gaining further access to this resource.
 Baboons are attracted to exotic vegetation in gardens including fruit, vegetables and even grasses.